HaoLiuHust/mkdocs-mk2pdf-plugin/README.md

 ### `combined`

-Setting this to `true` will combine all pages into a single PDF file.
+Setting this to `true` will combine all pages into a single file.
 All download links will point to this file.
 Default is `false`.

 ### `combined_output_path`

-This option allows you to use a different destination for the combined PDF file.
+This option allows you to use a different destination for the combined file.
 Has no effect when `combined` is set to `false`.
-Default is `pdf/combined.pdf`.
+Default is `pandoc/combined.pdf`.

 ### `pandoc_template`

-This option allows you to use a custom pandoc template to convert markdown file to pdf files.
+This option allows you to use a custom pandoc template to convert markdown file to translated document files.

 `mkdocs.yml`:
 ```yaml